GiorgiTarsaidze/todo-server/README.md

 - Bulk Delete Completed Tasks: `DELETE /api/tasks/delete_tasks/` - Bulk delete completed tasks.
 Send a list of task IDs as taskIds in the request body.

 ## Usage
+- Use frontend application created for this project https://github.com/GiorgiTarsaidze/todo-server
-You can interact with the API using tools like **curl** or **Postman**, creating a frontend application to consume the API endpoints or directly with DRF GUI.
+- You can interact with the API using tools like **curl** or **Postman**, creating a frontend application to consume the API endpoints or directly with DRF GUI.